FREE SHIPPING on orders over $75 International: over $250

 Tea is the elixir of life.

-Eisai was know for treating sick people with tea and writing Kissa Yokoji "Drinking Tea for Health".
+Eisai was known for treating sick people with tea and writing Kissa Yokoji, "Drinking Tea for Health".

-Following the traditions of the Tang Dynasty, tea was mostly drunk as a powder, most similar to present day matcha.
+Following the traditions of the Tang Dynasty, tea was mostly drunk as a powder, most similar to present-day matcha.
 And tea was not a beverage to be enjoyed by the commoner.
 Instead, only nobility, the samurai, and Buddhist monks were able to enjoy it.
-By the 16th century, the fame of matcha and what we know to be the Japanese tea ceremony spread through Japan and truly got established as a culture.
+By the 16th century, the fame of matcha and what we know as the Japanese tea ceremony had spread throughout Japan and had truly become established as a culture.

-Nowadays we can find tea plantations across Japan, with Shizuoka being the largest tea producing region.
-Albeit the first seeds were sowed in Kyoto and tea was produced primarily on temple grounds.
+Nowadays, we can find tea plantations across Japan, with Shizuoka being the largest tea-producing region.
+Although the first seeds were sown in Kyoto, tea was produced primarily on temple grounds.

 One of these ways was Tocha, a game popular among the samurai class.
 In this game, men would gather and try to identify a specific region where matcha was grown.
-Originally the main purpose was to be able to tell a Kyoto-grown matcha apart from matcha grown in other tea regions in Japan.
-However, as different tea regions started gaining fame among tea connoisseurs the rules were changed.
+Originally, the main purpose was to distinguish Kyoto-grown matcha from matcha grown in other tea regions in Japan.
+However, as different tea regions began to gain fame among tea connoisseurs, the rules were changed.

 During these tea gathering, the samurai were often known to drink anywhere from 10 to 50 cups of tea, getting completely drunk on it.

-Not to mention that there was often times sake going around.
+Not to mention that there were often times sake going around.

 Successful participants would often receive expensive jewelry, weapons, and silk as rewards.
 These tea gamblers came to be known as quite the extravagant bunch...
 Eventually, tocha was banned, yet its popularity still kept going strong.